 When structured to be treated as a secured financing for accounting purposes, the subsidiary is consolidated with us.
 Accordingly, the sold automobile contracts and the related debt appear as assets and liabilities, respectively, on our consolidated balance sheet.
-We then periodically (i) recognize interest and fee income on the contracts, (ii) recognize interest expense on the securities issued in the transaction and (iii) record as expense a provision for credit losses on the contracts
+We then periodically (i) recognize interest and fee income on the contracts, (ii) recognize interest expense on the securities issued in the transaction and (iii) record as expense a provision for credit losses on the contracts.

-Since the third quarter of 2003, we have conducted 31 term securitizations.
-Of these 31, 25 were periodic (generally quarterly) securitizations of automobile contracts that we purchased from automobile dealers under our regular programs.
+Since the third quarter of 2003, we have conducted 32 term securitizations.
+Of these 32, 26 were periodic (generally quarterly) securitizations of automobile contracts that we purchased from automobile dealers under our regular programs.
 In addition, in March 2004 and November 2005, we completed securitizations of our retained interests in other securitizations that we and our affiliates previously sponsored.
 The debt from the March 2004 transaction was repaid in August 2005, and the debt from the November 2005 transaction was repaid in May 2007.
 Also, in June 2004, we completed a securitization of automobile contracts purchased under our TFC program and acquired in a bulk purchase.
 Further, in December 2005 and May 2007 we completed securitizations that included automobile contracts purchased under the TFC programs, automobile contracts purchased under the CPS programs and automobile contracts we repurchased upon termination of prior securitizations.
-Since July 2003 all such securitizations have been structured as secured financings, except our September 2008 and September 2010 securitizations.
-These transactions were in substance sales of the underlying receivables and were treated as sales for financial accounting purposes.
-The September 2010 securitization was our first securitization since 1993 that did not utilize a financial guaranty for the senior asset-backed notes.
-Since then we have completed eight senior subordinate securitizations and none have utilized financial guarantees.
+Since July 2003 all such securitizations have been structured as secured financings, except our September 2008 and September 2010 securitizations was our first securitization since 1993 that did not utilize a financial guaranty for the senior asset-backed notes.
+Since then we have completed nine senior subordinate securitizations and none have utilized financial guarantees.

-Our March 2013 securitization included a pre-funding feature in which a portion of the receivables to be pledged to the trust were not delivered to the trust until after the initial closing.
-As a result, our restricted cash balance at March 31, 2013 included \$68.7 million from the proceeds of the sale of the asset-backed notes that were held by the trustee pending delivery of the remaining receivables.
-In April 2013, the requisite additional receivables were delivered to the trust and we received the related restricted cash, most of which was used to repay amounts owed under our warehouse credit facilities.
+Since December 2011, our securitizations have included a pre-funding feature in which a portion of the receivables to be sold to the trust were not delivered until after the initial closing.
+As a result, our restricted cash balance at June 30, 2013 included \$64.1 million from the proceeds of the sale of the asset-backed notes that were held by the trustee pending delivery of the remaining receivables.
+In July 2013, the requisite additional receivables were delivered to the trust and we received the related restricted cash, a portion of which was used to repay amounts owed under our warehouse credit facilities.